cdxr/haskell-mutate/README.md

 # mutate

-`mutate` is a Haskell package providing abstractions that are polymorphic over mutable variables.
+`mutate` is a Haskell package providing typeclasses that are polymorphic over mutable variables.
 It is an attempt to formalize properties that are common to IORefs, STRefs, TVars, and StateVars.